Posts

 Image

 Some thoughts on Bouvines- An important but unknown battle 1827 painting of the battle by Horace Vernet, in the public domain courtesy of Wikipedia Hope all blog readers are surviving these strange times .
 I have quite a number of blog-posts half written, but am not in position to cross reference my work with lockdown being in place and the closure of libraries .
 Decided instead to share my thoughts about the Battle of Bouvines 1214.
-Never recall this battle being mentioned at school, yet the defeat of the alliance between England, Flanders and the Holy Roman empires ( and others) at the hands of Philip of Augustus of France had a far reaching impact on Western Europe.
+Never recall this battle being mentioned at school, yet the defeat of the alliance between England, Flanders and the Holy Roman empire ( and others) at the hands of Philip of Augustus of France had a far reaching impact on Western Europe.
 Said defeat was also a major contention leading to Magna Carta.
 Strange how relatively unknown the battle is in the English speaking world, though certainly some historians acknowledge the significance of the battle- Marc Morris

 Return to 1258 Part One